Abdi-Shakur457/Networking-Project/README.md

 - Bought the domain: **`abdishakurosman.uk`** using **Cloudflare**
 - Chose a personal domain for reuse in future projects
+- created an A record which pointed to my EC2 Instance

 <img width="1920" height="1080" alt="Screenshot (10)" src="https://github.com/user-attachments/assets/ed35f5d7-d8e6-43d4-88b2-7a2b9e59927c" />